Delete Attributes

 Creating an Attribute, we must distinguish between IdentityAttributes and RelationshipAttributes.

-Doing so, also a LocalAttribute with the same content
+Doing so, also a PeerIdentityAttribute with the same content is created for the peer.

 These different kinds of Attributes have different demands that need to be taken into account, wanting to delete them.